.png)

 Set within the grounds of Marlfield House Hotel on the Wexford coast, The Duck Restaurant operates in the tradition of Ireland's country house dining rooms, where proximity to farmland and sea shapes what arrives on the plate.
-It sits within a peer set that includes some of Ireland's most considered provincial restaurants, making it a natural stop for anyone travelling the southeast with appetite as a priority.
+It sits within a comparable set that includes some of Ireland's most considered provincial restaurants, making it a natural stop for anyone travelling the southeast with appetite as a priority.

 Country House Dining in the Wexford Tradition